jeremy43/Private_kNN/ReadMe.md

 2) Train a student model: Once the feature extractor of Private-kNN is updated, we train a student model by labeling a limited number of student queries (the public data) with pseudo-labels.
 For each student query, wefirst generate a random subset from the entire private domain, and then pick the k nearest neighbors among the subset.
 The pseudo-label is generated with private voting of k neighbors, and the detailed private aggregation process can be found in the main paper.

-We prepare the code of MNIST and SVHN task in **pate_pytorch** folder which consists of several Python files you will need to edit
+We prepare the code of MNIST and SVHN task in **digit_pytorch** folder which contains several Python files that you will need to edit

 `svhn_config.py `| Defines the configure of the code, which needs to edit manually in each iteration.